Victor-Dixon/projectscanner/docs/PRD.md

-# ProjectScanner PRD
+# project-scanner PRD

 ## Purpose
-ProjectScanner is a lightweight tool for generating a structured overview of a codebase.
+project-scanner is a lightweight tool for generating a structured overview of a codebase.
 It supports Python, Rust, JavaScript and TypeScript files and produces JSON reports suitable for other tools or language models.

 ## Problem Statement
 Developers often need quick insight into unfamiliar repositories.
-Manually exploring source files is time consuming.
-ProjectScanner automates static analysis so teams can rapidly understand project structure and feed the data into automation workflows.
+Manually exploring source files is time consuming. project-scanner automates static analysis so teams can rapidly understand project structure and feed the data into automation workflows.

 ## Solution Overview
 - Multi-language parsing using ASTs (Python) and optional tree-sitter parsers (Rust/JS/TS)